 Surely God cares, but not on a super small level as in: 'I am having a bad day because of someone else'.
 It just doesn't feel right to come to God with that, maybe we should save for something big, right?
 Wrong.

-Being humans, guilty as charged, we operate in a dualistic world.
+Being humans, guilty as charged, we operate in a world restricted by one action at a time..
 If we do this, we can't do that, multi-tasking at best.
-So we project our own view of reality along with our limitations on God.
+So we project our own view of reality along with our limitations, on God.
 Also, we believe that if we pester Him with every day occurrences, He might somehow get bored or used up, like there is a limited amount, and we must use Him wisely, scarcity mindset all the way!
+(Sarcastic)

 As Keith Green once said, if your two year old daughter comes crying and tells you that she lost her nickle, would you make fun of her insignificant problem?

 That's why God is who He is, He cares about our life's nickle's compared to all of His Kingdoms and Universes.
 He is the God of the great and the small.